aboutcode-org/aboutcode-toolkit/SPECIFICATION.rst

 Optional Information fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- version: Component version.
-A component usually has a version, such as a
+- version: Component or package version.
+A component or package usually has a version, such as a
   revision number or hash from a version control system (for a snapshot checked
   out from VCS such as Subversion or Git).
 If not available, the version should
   be the date the component was provisioned, in an ISO date format such as